What an Architect is not?

 One question is often asked, at least into my direction.
-What is the actual difference between Enterprise Architect and Solution Architect?
+What is the actual difference between an Enterprise Architect and a Solution Architect?

 The Enterprise Architect is like a town planner.
 Solution Architect is designing the buildings in that town.

 Thus Solution Architecture starts inside the boundaries defined by enterprise architecture.

 So Enterprise Architects are “Town Planners”.
 Let me try and “push” onto you a bit more detail on that side of the analogy, with the following resource.